xcela/Exocore/_notes/step by step tutorial.md

 You can change the default generated site name to whatever you'd like by navigating to Site settings > Site details > Change site name, as long as its not already taken by another Netlify site, to get a new url.

-## 3. Navigating and Editing
+## 3. Editing your Site

-The web files are all hosted on your Github site repository and can be edited in a multitude of ways.
+The page files are all hosted on your Github site repository and can be edited in a multitude of ways.
 If you are familiar and comfortable with Github, you can use it as normal to download the files on your computer, edit it with your preferred text editor, and push updates to the site repository.

-However, if this is not a workflow you are used to, I recommend [Prose](https://prose.io/), a web based Markdown editor connected to your Github account, so you can manage your site freely from any machine without any installation required.
+However, if this is not a workflow you are used to, I recommend [Prose](https://prose.io/), a web based Markdown editor connected to your Github account, so you can manage your site freely from any machine without any installations.

 ### Using Prose.io